Common Questions:

 Question: Do I need a driver’s license?

-Answer: A driver’s license is not required but recommended.
+Answer: A driver’s license is not required, but recommended.
 An identification card is required if a driver’s license is not available.

 Question: How much do home care workers make per hour?

-Answer: During the hiring process our Human Resource Department will go over your hiring wage.
-This will differ depending on experience.
+Answer: This will differ depending on experience.

 Question: Do I need auto insurance?